signalfx/signalfx-dotnet-tracing/docs/correlating-traces-with-logs.md

 - Raw format: `PatternLayout`

-When using the `SerializedLayout` you can add all contextual properties by adding `properties` member as following:
+When using the `SerializedLayout` you can add all contextual properties by adding the `properties` member as following:

 ```xml
 <layout type='log4net.Layout.SerializedLayout, log4net.Ext.Json'>